bradgarropy/bradgarropy.com/content/posts/react-image-slider/index.md

 When building my wife's photography website, [photogarropy][photogarropy], I knew I wanted the home page to prominently feature her work, so I made an image slider and placed it on the landing page of the site.
 I'll walk you through how to build it below.

 First thing's first, our component will accept a list of images as props, and track the currently displayed image as state.
-If the snippet below looks a little odd to you, note that I'm using [class properties][2], which I highly recommend.
+If the snippet below looks a little odd to you, note that I'm using [class properties][codeburst], which I highly recommend.

 ```javascript
 class Carousel extends React.Component {